 Few investigations have assessed links between how frequently individuals attempt using reappraisal and psychological health.
-This statement may seem at odds with the fact that many studies have demonstrated links between questionnaires measuring habitual reappraisal-sometimes referred to as reappraisal frequency and greater psychological health (Carver, Scheier, & Weintraub, 1989; Garnefski & Kraaij, 2006; Gross & John, 2003).
+This statement may seem at odds with the fact that many studies have demonstrated links between questionnaires measuring habitual reappraisal - sometimes referred to as reappraisal frequency - and greater psychological health (Carver & Scheier, 1989; Garnefski & Kraaij, 2006; Gross & John, 2003).
 These measures, however, were not designed to measure frequency specifically.
-For example, the widely used Emotion Regulation Questionnaire includes items like "I control my emotions by changing the way I think about the situation I'm in" (Gross & John, 2003), which is ambiguous about whether it refers to reappraisal attempts, success, or both.
+For example, the widely-used Emotion

+Regulation Questionnaire includes items like "I control my emotions by changing the way I think about the situation I'm in" (Gross & John, 2003), which is ambiguous about whether it refers to reappraisal attempts, success, or both.
 A similar argument applies to studies that measure participants' self-reported use of reappraisal in laboratory contexts.
-At first glance, these measures could be viewed as an index of the strength of a reappraisal attempt: for example, when depressed and nondepressed participants indicate the extent to which they tried to use reappraisal during a negative mood induction without having been instructed to use reappraisal (e.g., Ehring, Tuschen-Caffier, Schnülle, Fischer, & Gross, 2010).
-However, these measures rarely capture the frequency of individuals' attempts across multiple situations, and the items are often ambiguous about whether they refer to reappraisal attempts, success, or
+At first glance, these measures could be viewed as an index of the strength of a reappraisal attempt: For example, when depressed and non-depressed participants indicate the extent to which they tried to use reappraisal during a negative mood induction without having been instructed to use reappraisal (e.g., Ehring et al., 2010).
+However, these measures rarely capture the frequency of individuals' attempts across multiple situations, and the items are often ambiguous about whether they refer to reappraisal attempts, success, or both.
+Thus, it is somewhat unclear which reappraisal components account for the link between these types of measures and psychological health.